BensonNgu/JAVA/Java notes/Exception/README.md

 ---
 ## Assertion
-- primarilt for debugging and identifying logic error in an application
+- primarily for debugging and identifying logic error in an application

 |Assertion|vs|Exception|
 |---|---|---|